 Research shows that graduate students find it easier to complete their dissertations when they write regularly and are part of a supportive writing group.
 Small groups keep writers accountable and foster a sense of community.
-With this in mind, the Writing Centre and School of Graduate Studies are hosting an evening thesis writing group in the fall 2019 semester.
+With this in mind, the Writing Centre and School of Graduate Studies are hosting an evening thesis writing group in the Winter 2020 semester.

 - Students are encouraged to meet with their supervisors prior to the writing group to establish goals.

-- Students should arrive with all material needed.
+- Students should arrive with all materials needed.
 This includes laptops (fully charged), books, articles, notes, etc.

 - Students should establish personal goals and measure achievements at the start and end of each day.

 - The writing group is intended to give students the opportunity to generate text, not to perfect it.